Human Relations Commission

 These are public meetings and all residents are encouraged to attend.
 Auxiliary aide services can be made available for persons with hearing and/or visual impairments for these meetings by calling our office 48 hours prior to the meeting dates.

-The Human Relations Commission (HRC) currently has one vacancy on the Commission.
-These are appointed positions and city residency is a requirement.
+The Human Relations Commission (HRC) is comprised of volunteers dedicated to promoting diversity, equity, and inclusion and advocating for all residents of Holland.
+Commissioners are appointed by the Mayor and serve for 3 year terms.
+City residency is required.
 Learn more about serving on the HRC and submit your application.

 - Keiffer Sestric